 They don’t want to think about the uncertainty, the rejection, the self-doubt.

-They don’t want to think about all the small, unglamorous tasks that make life as a writer possible.
+They don’t want to think about all the small, unglamorous tasks that make a writer’s life possible.

 Deep down they fear their perfect dream will tarnish if they drag it down to earth.
 So it just hangs there in a shiny bubble, waiting for the day it miraculously comes true.